 Intercultural competence is no longer a “nice to have” in our world, but a “need to have,” and that means our educational institutions need to get serious about fostering it.
 I am happy to see a shift is already beginning to happen.
 Let’s not squander the opportunity laid before us by countering polarizing statements with more polarizing statements (believe me, I know it can be tempting), but instead focus on doing the difficult but rewarding developmental work that can truly lead to a more interculturally competent world.

-Foundations of Intercultural Learning & Teaching: A ten-week professional development program for educators, facilitated by me.
+Facilitating Intercultural Learning: A twelve-week professional development program for educators, facilitated by me.
 The focus is on developing both your own intercultural competence and your capacity to facilitate others’ intercultural learning.
 You’ll learn to better understand and navigate cultural differences, facilitate others’ intercultural learning, and be a more effective and inspired educator.
-Dates for the next session are February 6 – April 26.
-Learn more: www.truenorthintercultural.com/p/foundations-of-intercultural-learning-and-teaching
+Learn more:

 Intercultural Development Inventory (IDI) Qualifying Seminars: Become a Qualified Administrator (QA) of the IDI and learn more about fostering intercultural competence in a developmental way. https://idiinventory.com/